aishwindersandhu/MEG_Test/test-app/README.md

 # TestApp

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.10.
+-This project demonstrates a simple login form in Angular using reactive forms.
+It includes form validation, API call simulation, error handling, and unit tests for the login component using Angular's standalone APIs.
+-It also demonstrates routing using Routers in Angular on successful login.
+-I have taken the liberity to demonstrate setting up proxy, when challenged on security roadblocks from Backend in development.
+- Test cases for Login Component have been implemented and an attached screenshot of executed tests are included.
+# Clone Repo
+In case of cloning this for running locally the URL is : https://github.com/aishwindersandhu/MEG_Test.git
 ## Development server
 To start a local development server without , run: